Thab310/crc-2.0-frontend/README.md

 # Frontend

 ## What is this?
-This is the frontend configuration repository for the [cloud resume challenge 2.0](https://github.com/Thab310/cloud-resume-challenge-2.0).
+This is the frontend website repository for the [cloud resume challenge 2.0](https://github.com/Thab310/cloud-resume-challenge-2.0).
 This repository houses a frontend website code for the project.
 It runs it's own CI/CD pipeline through github actions.

 ## Getting started
 1. Clone the repo via SSH